 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Trust to retain as a fund of perpetual duration.
-There were no deficiencies of this nature at June 30, 2022 and 2021.
+There were no material deficiencies of this nature at June 30, 2023 and 2022.